mookjp/multi-proxy/README.md

 * Patterns to forward a request
 * Destination servers

-For example, below code sets up multi-proxy to 3 destination including `master` server.
+For example, this code sets up multi-proxy to 3 destinations including `master` server.
-If a request matches the one in patterns, the request is sent to all destinations and responses from them will be reduced the one from `master` server.
+If a request matches the one in patterns, the request is sent to all destinations and responses from them will be reduced to the one from `master` server.

 ```
 # Initialise proxy with patterns and destinations